-What type of course is the CIM marathon?
+What type of course is CIM?

 Point to point, rolling hills, net downhill, minimal turns on the course

 Start/Finish Info: Specific shuttle pickup and dropoff points, as well as car drop off points.
 Be sure to have the plan in place ahead of time, and be ready to walk/run up to a mile from the drop off point to the start.
 Finish line is downtown Sacramento, in front of the Capitol building, and fairly easy to navigate through to find family/friends afterwards.

 Small rolling hills the whole way, amounting to ~250 ft of gain total.
 30ft gain at mile 10.5 and 40 feet at mile 11.
 If you push the pace too early in the race, the small rollers in the first half will really add up and it will feel like a much hillier course than expected.

 Locations of water stations/electrolytes: 17 aid stations, including water and nuun at each, beginning at mile 3.3 and every 2-3 miles.

 Electrolyte offered in the past: Clif Shots, Clif Bar Minis and Fruit at miles 6.4, 12, 19.4, 23.5

 Where can spectators watch me run?